mohansahu767/E_learning/README.md

     # Place the project into your local server directory (e.g., XAMPP's htdocs)

-    # Import the SQL file which is inside the zip folder or root folder '%.sql'
+    # Import the SQL file which is inside the zip folder or root folder 'lms_db.sql'
     # Open phpMyAdmin and import ilearn.sql file in a new database (e.g., ilearn_db)

     # Start Apache and MySQL via XAMPP